nmasi322/nmasi322/README.md

 ## Hi, 👋 I’m Divine.

-I am a self-taught fullstack developer (MERN) stack.
+I am a self-taught fullstack developer (MERN) and Blockchain developer.
+I write smart contracts using Solidity, I compile my code using hardhat and I use Nextjs for my frontend.
 I'm currently working on iterating, developing and learning more stuffs...
 BTW you can check the projects here out ☺️, I occasionally write blog posts on my hashnode blog.
 You can check them out [here](https://www.favor.hashnode.dev).
 You can check out my other projects and don't forget to give me a star ⭐😁.

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Mobile Development